CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/vendors-lead-times.md

 ## Overview of Lead Time Precision Levels

-Vendor lead times can be configured with the following levels of detail, prioritized in this order:
+MRP 2.5 allows vendor lead times to be defined at multiple levels, which are applied in a prioritized order:

 1. Vendor(default) & Shipping Type(default) & Shipping Address(default).
 2. Vendor(default) & Shipping Type(default).
 3. Vendor(default).

-Each level contributes to more accurate delivery expectations in the MRP recommendation process.
+This hierarchy ensures that MRP recommendations are based on the most granular available data, improving the accuracy of delivery estimates.

 ---

 ## Default Vendor

 A **default vendor** must be selected in the **Item Master Data** under the **Purchasing** tab to apply vendor-specific lead times.
 >**Note**:  Only one vendor from the preferred vendor list can be assigned as the default.

 **Key Considerations**